-- Currently, there are 32 credit unions in Saskatchewan with SCECU being 30th in asset size on the list and the only closed bond credit union in the province. - The total population recorded in the province at the end of the year was 1,218,976 people.
-CUDGC documented that Saskatchewan credit unions provided services to a total of 444,614 members (and 63,368 non-members) at 193 locations across the province.
-Clearly, credit unions continue to be a strong, viable option to meet Saskatchewan's banking needs.
+- On December 31, 2024, there were 32 credit unions in Saskatchewan with SCECU being 30th in asset size on the list and the only closed bond credit union in the province. - The total population estimated in the province in October 2024 was 1,246,691 people.
+The Credit Union Deposit Guarantee Corporation (CUDGC) documented that the number of memberships in Saskatchewan credit unions at the end of 2024 was 445,034 (and 64,132 non-members) at 192 locations across the province.
+Clearly, credit unions continue to be a strong, viable option to meeting the Saskatchewan population's banking needs. - Cypress, Diamond North and Prairie Centre credit unions have come together, with a shared partnership approach, to form Prosperity Credit Union, focused on connecting the regions and communities of rural Saskatchewan through a sustainable financial services network.